Kong/insomnia-docs/docs/insomnia/enterprise.md

 1. To manage your organization, click on the **Manage Organization** submenu option next to the organization you wish to configure.
 ![manage organization enter](../assets/images/enterprise_step5.jpg)

-2. In the organization setup page, you can invite members and configure additional settings, such as enabling Enterprise Edition Single Sign-On (EE SSO).
+1. In the organization setup page, you can invite members and configure additional settings specific to that organization.
 ![manage organization](../assets/images/enterprise_manage_org.jpg)

+## Configure Enterprise Single Sign-On (SSO)

+To configure Enterprise SSO, refer to [this document](https://docs.insomnia.rest/insomnia/enterprise-configure-ee-sso).